matt-attack/Jet/README.md

 Currently the build only works on Windows, but it shouldn't take much more than changing a few function calls to port to Linux/Mac.

-In order to build the compiler you need to have LLVM and in order to use the compiler you need GCC.
+In order to build the compiler you need to have LLVM and in order to use the compiler you need GCC or the MSVC linker (link.exe) installed and in your PATH.

 #### Notable Features So Far:
 - Structs
 	- Constructors/Destructors
 	- Member Functions
 	- Extension Methods
+	- Templates
 - Type Inference
+- Traits That Automatically Apply Themselves to All Applicable Types

 # Using Jet and The Compiler